Kent Kidney Care Centre Counselling Service

 How much will it cost?

-The service is free to NHS patients and their relatives who have contact with the Renal Team.
+The service is free to NHS patients and their relatives who have contact with the Kidney Team.

 What if I need to cancel my appointment?

-If you need to cancel an appointment, please contact the counsellor as soon as possible to arrange another appointment.
+If you need to cancel an appointment, please contact the counsellor as soon as possible.
+Another appointment can be arranged for another date and time.

 We also provide placements for training counsellors who act as volunteers for the service.